bc-0/acess/readme.txt

-this is an introduction.
+this is a second readme.
-end.
+end again.